-29.1.
-Any licence issued by State Forests under the Forestry Act 1916 of the Forestry Regulation 1994 which authorises the holder to carry out any logging operations covered by this licence must be issued subject to conditions which require the holder of the licence to comply;
+- 29.1.
+Any licence issued by State Forests under the Forestry Act 1916 of the Forestry Regulation 1994 which authorises the holder to carry out any logging operations covered by this licence must be issued subject to conditions which require the holder of the licence to comply; - (a) for operations commenced prior to 11 April 1995, conditions 4 to 14 inclusive, and 27; and - (b) for operations commenced on or after 11 April 1995, conditions 22 and 27;

-(a) for operations commenced prior to 11 April 1995, conditions 4 to 14 inclusive, and 27; and in the same way that State Forests must comply with those conditions.
+in the same way that State Forests must comply with those conditions.